 We discovered sustainable living and travelling in Sweden with GoNatureTrip.
 I am Jules, an IT student currently on my Strategic Sustainability exchange program in Sweden.
 My girlfriend, Florine, is studying Global Sustainability in Poland.
 Some many find it unusual for an IT student to study Strategic Sustainability.
 But no matter where you are from, there is one thing you and I have in common.
 It is that the environment is a huge part of our lives.
 As the environment worsens, there is a need to protect it with sustainable living and travelling.
 Everything we do, such as our food choices, all have some sort of impact on sustainability.
 Big businesses are also trying to adapt more sustainable practices.
 Sustainability is slowly becoming their top priority as consumer demand increases.

 I wanted to see how what I studied is put into practice.
 I want to connect the theories with practice to further advance my studies.
 This is my journey of discovering more about how countries are walking the sustainable living and tourism talk.

 This is the introduction to our new series about looking for sustainable living and tourism.
 We are visiting small Swedish countryside businesses, and landowners to find out what they are doing for sustainability.

 To my surprise, my landlady, Iwona, happens to work with sustainable Swedish tourism.
 She told us so much about sustainable living and tourism and recommended that we contact the GoNatureTrip digital network.
 It is a group of small businesses involved in tourism working together to establish sustainable living and tourism.
 The companies came together when they were unhappy with Sweden’s current policies.
 So we planned our trip based on the GoNatureTrip digital network.

 Our first stop was a small countryside café and praline shop.
 Their homemade environmental chocolates were amazing.
 It was nothing like anything I tasted before.
 We talked with the owner, Christa, about Edible Country and she told us how GoNatureTrip is great for testing new sustainable ideas.
-She said that Ödevata Countryside Hotels, where we are heading next, is very involved in sustainable living, farming and Edible Country.
+She said that Ödevata Countryside Hotels, where we are heading next, is very involved in sustainable living, farming and Edible Country with a lot of activities for visitors.
 They are the perfect stop to learn about Sweden’s sustainability.